musacc/FitChal/musacc_server/README.md

-Should be using for all server side code
+Should be using this for all server side code